-I am a PhD candidate at University of Illinois at Urbana-Champaign (UIUC) and a research assistant at Integrated Emergency Cyber Physical Human Systems research group working under the supervision of Prof. Lui Sha.
+I am a postdoctoral research associate at the University of Illinois at Urbana-Champaign (UIUC) and a research assistant at the Integrated Emergency Cyber-Physical Human Systems research group working under the supervision of Prof. Lui Sha.
 My main research interests include:

 - Design and evaluation of integrated emergency medical assist systems to mitigate preventable medical errors.

 - Modeling and Management of medical device plug and play in acute care environment.

 - Developing low-complexity pathophysiology-based computational models for patient state representation in acute care.

 - Designing safety analysis frameworks for modern medical device “plug-and-play” systems.

 - Developing an extended dependency framework for analysis of medical systems to mitigate preventable safety hazards.

 - M. Rahmaniheris, L. Sha, R. B., Berlin, and J. M. Goldman, “Towards a Cyber-medical Model for Device Configuration Safety in Acute Care”, In 2014 IEEE Healthcare Innovation Conference (HIC), October 2014 (pp. 118-124) (Slides)

 - M. Rahmaniheris, W. Kang, L. Lee, L. Sha, R. B. Berlin, and J. M. Goldman, “Modeling and Architecture Design of an MDPnP Acute Care Monitoring Systems“, The 26th IEEE International Symposium on Computer-Based Medical Systems (CBMS 2013), June 2013 (Demo paper)